fusioncharts/dev_centre_docs/getting-started/react/install-using-react.md

 <script type="text/javascript" src="path/to/local/themes/fusioncharts.theme.fusion.js"></script>
 ```

-> Including the `fusioncharts.theme.fusion.js` file will not apply the theme.
-To apply the theme you have to set the value of `theme` attribute to the respective name of the theme.
+> To set the value of `theme` attribute to `fusion` theme, include the `fusioncharts.theme.fusion.js` file.
+To add any other theme to your chart, simply include its corresponding JavaScript file to your project and apply the theme using the `theme` attribute.
 For more details click [here]({% site.baseurl %}/themes/introduction-to-themes '@@open-newtab').

 ## Install FusionCharts via npm